panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 `useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components. `callback` argument is a function to put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.

-`useEffect(callback, dependencies)` invokes the `callback` after initial mounting, and on later renderings if any value inside `dependencies` has changed.
+`useEffect(callback, dependencies)` invokes the `callback` after initial mounting, and on later renderings, if any value inside `dependencies` has changed.

 Because `useEffect()` hook heavily relies on closures, you might need to [get them well](/simple-explanation-of-javascript-closures/) too.
 Also be aware of [stale closures issue](/react-hooks-stale-closures/).